 Integrated Network for Bipolar Disorder

-There is an urgent need to improve the accuracy and timeliness of diagnosis and treatment for people living with bipolar disorder and their families.
+There is an urgent need to improve the accuracy and timeliness of diagnosis and treatment for people with bipolar disorder and their families.

-The BD² Integrated Network is a collaborative longitudinal study with an initial focus on people living with bipolar I. The study design and infrastructure prioritize rapid implementation of research findings to improve treatment for all those living with bipolar disorder.
+The BD² Integrated Network is a collaborative longitudinal study with an initial focus on people with bipolar I. The study design and infrastructure prioritize rapid implementation of research findings to improve treatment for all those living with bipolar disorder.

 Participants will be monitored according to a common research protocol as part of their ongoing clinical care over five years.
 They will benefit from research discoveries that will be rapidly integrated into the network to improve treatment.
 This novel approach will yield unprecedented improvements in care for all living with bipolar disorder through improved data collection and real-time analysis.